kolenaIO/kolena/docs/metrics/prompt-based-hallucination-metric.md

 export OPENAI_API_KEY=`your-api-key-here`
 ```

-After setting up an API key, let's prompt the judge model of your choice for each pair of ground truth and inference.
+After setting up an API key, let's prompt the judging model of your choice for each pair of ground truth and inference.

 #### Chain-of-Thought Prompt

-Using the CoT prompting technique, we can prompt the judge model to evaluate hallucination in a boolean format and
+Using the CoT prompting technique, we can prompt the judging model to evaluate hallucination in a boolean format and
 ask for its reasoning.
 Here is an example of the CoT prompt technique:

 ```